QuangTheGreat/AES-128-IP-Hardware-and-SoC-Integration-on-Altera-Cyclone-II-FPGA/README.md

 ## SoC Integration

 The AES-128 hardware core was wrapped with a memory-mapped Avalon-MM interface to support communication with the NIOS II processor.
-The IP was integrated into a complete SoC system using Qsys, enabling processor-to-accelerator interaction via control and status registers.
-A C program was developed on the NIOS II Eclipse IDE to handle key management, data transfer, and encryption control.
+The IP was integrated into a complete SoC system using Qsys.
+A C program was developed on the NIOS II Eclipse IDE to handle data transfer, and encryption control.
 The full system was deployed and tested on the DE2 FPGA board.

 ## Reference